chetz09/chetz09.github.io/_pages/about.md

 ## 📫 Get in touch

-I'm always open to collaborations on molecular imaging, quantitative MRI, and imaging-based biomarkers for oncology.
+I'm always open to collaborations on molecular imaging, quantitative MRI, and imaging-based biomarkers for oncology, cardiovascular and neurology applications.
 The fastest way to reach me is by [email](mailto:chetandhakan09@gmail.com) or [LinkedIn](https://linkedin.com/in/dhakanchetan).

 <style>
 .research-grid ul {